 Climate Vs Weather

 Weather refers to the condition of a place or an atmosphere on a daily basis.
 It could be cloudy, sunny, rainy, stormy or clear.
 It is a part of the natural phenomenon which maintains the equilibrium in the atmosphere.
-In contrast to weather, the climate is the long-term condition of a particular region.
-It is the average weather in a place over many years.
+In contrast to the weather, the climate is the long-term condition of a particular region.
+It refers to the average weather in a place over many years.
 While the weather could change in just a few hours, climate takes hundreds, thousands, even millions of years to change.
-But it is changing at an alarming rate over the past few years.
-This explains why deserts are too hot while poles are extremely cold.
+However, it is changing at an alarming rate over the past few years.
+This explains why deserts are too hot while poles are freezing.

 Factors Affecting Climate Changes

 Climatic changes are the outcome of influences we had on the atmospheric factors i.e. factors that affect climate.
-These factors are undergoing changes over and over for few decades.
-Here are a few natural factors affecting climate changes.
+These factors are undergoing changes over and over for a few decades.
+Here are a few natural factors affecting climate change.

-- Topography: It means the shape of a land.
+- Topography: Refers to the shape of the land.
 Latitudes and elevation ranges are one of the factors that lead to fluctuation in surface temperatures.
 It can lead to local changes in climate.

-- Sea level: Distance from the sea and nearby water bodies are one of the influential factors that affect the climate of a region.
+- Sea level: One of the influential factors affecting a region’s climate is the distance from the sea and nearby water bodies.
 The surface temperatures in Sea have an effect on land temperatures.
 Coastal areas are cooler and wetter than internal areas.
 This leads to cloud formation when warm air from these interior areas meets cool air from the sea.

-- Ocean currents: Ocean currents could transfer heat energy from land to sea or vice versa thus affecting the temperature of the region.
+- Ocean currents: These can transfer heat energy from land to sea or vice versa, hence influencing the temperature of the region.

-Apart from these natural factors, there is a huge human influence on the climate changes.
-Humans are one of the most devastating factors that have triggered this climate change.
-Deforestation, increase in the human population, pollution caused by the burning of fossil fuels, emission from vehicles and industries are all contributed by humans and they result in the climatic change.
+Apart from these natural factors, there is a huge influence of humans on climate changes.
+Climate change is remarkably induced by human activities.
+Deforestation, an increase in the human population, pollution caused by the burning of fossil fuels, emission from vehicles and industries are all contributed by humans, and they result in the climatic change.

-With the increase of planting more trees in our surroundings can decrease the amount of carbon dioxide in the atmosphere by the process of photosynthesis.
+Increasing the planting of more trees in our surroundings can decrease the amount of carbon dioxide in the atmosphere by the process of photosynthesis.